anshugupta8/KKN-Iris-Classification/README.md

 # KKN-Iris-Classification
- The classification of Iris flower is performed using KNN(K- Nearest Neighbour ) algorthim
+ Classification of Iris flower is performed using KNN(K- Nearest Neighbour ) algorthim.
+ This Classification Model classifies the flowers into 3 different species namely:
+                        -> Iris-verginica
+                        -> Iris-setosa
+                        -> Iris-versicolor